 The implementation timeline of the key activities in this goal have been modified to reflect a 2022-23 timeline.
 This includes revision and adoption of the Graduate Profile and development of a full implementation plan for the subsequent years.
-To reflect this shift, a note has been added to each action description specifying the 2022-23 timeframe.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.